We the People

 What do we want?

-The recent political turmoil in the USA has caused me to think about the divide between conservatives and liberals in the USA.
+The recent political turmoil in the USA has caused me to consider the divide between conservatives and liberals.
 What does each side want?
-They seem ready to fight each other over every and any issue, but what is the difference between these two political ideologies?
+They seem ready to fight over every issue, but what fundamentally distinguishes these two political ideologies?

-Below are the two parties' current platform preambles.
-They are a good way to understand the current position of each party.
-Although, keep in mind that holding any political party to a particular position is a monumental task.
-However, they both have taken the time below to write down their position in words, and words do matter.
-You'll find both parties platform preambles below my observations.
+Below are both parties' current platform preambles, which help illustrate their positions.
+While holding any political party to a particular position is challenging, both have articulated their stances in writing - and words matter.
+You'll find both parties' platform preambles below my observations.

 Observations